Pallas Athena

 3. Project the triangles on the normal basis

-Touch or click again and you'll see how we project the triangles.
-Conceptually, it's easy.
-We project the polygon by mapping its vertices, $V_i$, onto the normal basis using the dot-product [FOOT_NOTE]:
+With our edge normal obtained, we now have a basis on which to project the triangles.
+Conceptually, projection is easy to grock.
+We project the polygon by mapping its vertices, $V_i$, onto the normal basis using the dot-product:

 $$ Proj( V_i ) = V_i \cdot \vec n $$